BobBowles/django-diary/README.rst

 Going forward I intend to support a maintenance-only release for each major version of ``Django``, plus new features to be added for the latest ``Django``.

-The Python/Django package dependencies are as follows for the different versions.
+The recommended Python/Django package dependencies are as follows for the different versions.

 Version 1.x
 -----------